konaraddi/learnpython/exercises.md

 1. Ask the user for two numbers.
 Tell the user which one is bigger or if they are both equal.

-* Make a program that asks the user if they would like to hear their fortune.
-If they agree, print out their fortune.
+* Make a text-based adventure story/game. **Draw it out on a piece of paper before you begin.**

 ### 007 Loops and Random

+**Make a flowchart of these before you begin to write code.**

+1. Make a fortune teller.
+Ask the user if they would like to hear a fortune, then give them a random fortune.
+Once a fortune is given, ask the user if they would like to hear another one.

-1. Make a guess-the-number game.
+* Make a guess-the-number game.
 Generate the number randomly.
 Tell the user if they are hot or cold after each guess.

 ### 008 & 009 Functions

-1. Make hangman using functions, loops, random (for choosing a word), and input(). **Draw a flowchart first before you program.**
+1. Make hangman using functions, loops, random (for choosing a word), and user input. **Draw a flowchart first before you write any code.**
+    * Remember, you can print the hangman each time

+### 010 File I/O

+1. Improve upon the hangman game, by pulling the words from a `words.txt` file instead of a list or tuple